wharfkit/website/src/lib/docs/AccountKit/Resource.md

 ---
 title: Resource (Class)
-description: Represents a specific resource type and provides details related to its usage in an Antelope blockchain account.
+description: A Resource instance is a wrapper for a specific account resource (CPU, NET, or RAM) on Antelope blockchains.
 category: AccountKit
 published: true
 order: 16